Methodology

 Why Journey exists

-Why we show examples
+Why examples matter

 Why free is usable